openedx/edx-enterprise/integrated_channels/README.md

 ## Content Metadata Synchronization

 The set of content metadata transmitted for a given integrated channel instance is defined by the EnterpriseCustomerCatalogs configured for the associated EnterpriseCustomer.
 In order to ensure that the content metadata transmitted to an integrated channel is synchronized with the content made available by the EnterpriseCustomer's catalogs, each content metadata item transmission is persisted using the [ContentMetadataItemTransmission](https://github.com/edx/edx-enterprise/blob/master/integrated_channels/integrated_channel/models.py) model.
-ContentMetadataItemTransmission records are created, updated, and deleted as EnterpriseCustomerCatalogs are modifed and modified sets of content metadata are exported and transmitted to the integrated channel.
+ContentMetadataItemTransmission records are created, updated, and deleted as EnterpriseCustomerCatalogs are modified and modified sets of content metadata are exported and transmitted to the integrated channel.

 ## Implementing a new Integrated Channel